New AI Code Agent for Jupyter Notebooks is now available! Download for free

 What is the axis of symmetry?

-The axis of symmetry is a vertical line that divides a parabola into two mirror images.
-For a parabola in the form y = ax² + bx + c, the axis of symmetry is x = -b/(2a).
-This line passes through the vertex of the parabola.
+It is a line that divides a curve into mirrored halves.
+For y = ax² + bx + c, it is x = -b/(2a).

 How do you find the axis of symmetry?